youyanggu/covid19_projections/index.md

 * **May 16:** We added a plot of our estimate of the effective reproduction number (R_t) over time to all of our projections.
 If R_t is greater than 1, it means that the number of cases is growing.
 The ultimate goal is to keep R_t under 1.
 BBC provides a [simple explanation](https://www.bbc.com/news/health-52473523) for understanding the importance of the R value.

 * **May 14:** See how the US would have fared if everyone began social distancing [one week earlier](/us-1weekearlier) or [one week later](/us-1weeklater).

-* **May 13:** If you add `-noreopen` to the end of any projections page URL, you can see our projections with the assumption that there are no reopenings.
-E.g. [covid19-projections.com/us](/us) --> [covid19-projections.com/us-noreopen](/us-noreopen).
-Some caveats [here](https://twitter.com/youyanggu/status/1260678502107344896).

-* **May 12:** We added 23 additional countries.
-The countries our projections cover encompass 6.3 billion people and account for over 99% of all global COVID-19 deaths.
-View our global projections [here](#global-projections).

 **State-by-state Reopenings:** To date, we are one of the only models [referenced by the CDC](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html) that factors in individual state re-openings.
 We update each US state's reopening timeline according to [The New York Times](https://www.nytimes.com/interactive/2020/us/states-reopen-map-coronavirus.html).
 Learn more about our social distancing assumptions [here](/about/#assumptions).